Poppy Hills Golf Course

 Poppy Hills Golf Course is the newest golf course in Pebble Beach, California, after undergoing an extensive 13-month renovation that was completed in April 2014.
 The original Poppy Hills was designed by Robert Trent Jones, Jr., and opened in 1986.
 Along with Pebble Beach Golf Links and Spyglass Hill Golf Course, Poppy Hills co-hosted the PGA Tour's AT&T Pebble Beach National Pro-Am from 1991 to 2009, replacing Cypress Point in the rotation.
-Poppy Hills co-hosted the Champions Tour's Nature Valley First Tee Open with Pebble Beach for three years, beginning in September of 2014.
+Poppy Hills co-hosted the Champions Tour's Nature Valley First Tee Open with Pebble Beach for three years, beginning in September 2014.
+Poppy Hills has also hosted 1 USGA event, the 2018 U.S. Girls’ Junior.

-Poppy Hills was the first course in the United States to be owned and operated by an amateur golf association, the Northern California Golf Association.
-Poppy Hills is the headquarters and tournament home of the NCGA, which also owns Poppy Ridge Golf Course in Livermore.
-Poppy Hills was featured in the original Tiger Woods PGA Tour video game series in 1999, and was an active course through 2004.